-Engine cranking generates vacuum which provided lift for the mixer air valve and is commonly referred to as air valve vacuum.
+Once the engine rotation is initiated the engine cranking generates vacuum which provided lift for the mixer air valve and is commonly referred to as air valve vacuum.
 Once in the mixer, the fuel is combined with air and is drawn into the engine for combustion.